 - DraftKings Sportsbook on Twitter: “With Naomi Osaka’s withdrawal from the French Open, we will be refunding all futures on her.”

-- PointsBet Sportsbook used its “Karma Kommittee” promotion to let customers know futures wagers on Osaka will be refunded as free bets.
+- PointsBet Sportsbook used its “Karma Kommittee” promotion to let customers know futures wagers on Osaka will be refunded as bonus bets.

 - As of Monday, William Hill Sportsbook appeared ready to treat the Osaka news like an injury withdrawal: “You bet on her to win the tournament.
 She won’t win, so you lost that wager.”